-The policy regarding reissue of repurchased units, including the maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.
+The policy regarding units, including maximum extent, manner of reissue, the entity (the scheme or the AMC) involved in the same.

-The Units can be repurchased/redeemed (i.e., sold back to the Fund) or Switched-out on every business day, at the Applicable NAV subject to payment of exit load, if any and lock-in period, if any.
-The Units so repurchased shall not be reissued.
-The Redemption / Switch-out request can be made by way of a written request / pre-printed form / relevant tear off section of the Transaction Slip enclosed with the Account Statement, which should be submitted at / may be sent by mail to any of the ISCs.
+The Units can be repurchased/redeemed (i.e., sold back to the Fund) or Switchedreissue of repurchased out on every business day, at the Applicable NAV subject to payment of exit load, the if any and lock-in period, if any.
+The Units so repurchased shall not be reissued. the The Redemption / Switch-out request can be made by way of a written request / pre-printed form / relevant tear off section of the Transaction Slip enclosed with the Account Statement, which should be submitted at / may be sent by mail to any of the ISCs.